New Jersey Institute of Technology: Founding

+19th century

 The Newark Board of Trade, working jointly with the Newark City Council, launched a campaign to win the new school.
-Dozens of the city's industrialists, along with other private citizens, eager for a work force resource in their home town, threw their support behind the fund-raiser.
-By 1884, the collaboration of the public and private sectors produced success.
-Newark Technical School was ready to open its doors.
+Many of the city's industrialists, along with other private citizens, supported the fund-raiser.
+By 1884 the necessary funds were raised.
+Newark Technical School opened its doors in February 1885.

 The first 88 students, mostly evening students, attended classes in a rented building at 21 West Park Street.
-Soon the facility became inadequate to house an expanding student body.
-To meet the needs of the growing school, a second fund-raiser—the institution's first capital campaign—was launched to support the construction of a dedicated building for Newark Technical School.
-In 1886, under the leadership of the school's dynamic first director, Dr. Charles A. Colton, the cornerstone was laid at the intersection of High Street and Summit Place for the three-story building later to be named Weston Hall, in honor of the institution's early benefactor.
-A laboratory building, later to be called Colton Hall, was added to the campus in 1911.
+That facility soon became inadequate for the growing number of students.
+A second fundraiser, the institution's first capital campaign, was launched to support the construction of a home for Newark Technical School.
+In 1886, under the leadership of the school's first director, Charles A. Colton, the cornerstone was laid at the intersection of High Street and Summit Place for a three-story building later to be named Weston Hall in honor of the institution's early benefactor.